Onyx-Protocol/Onyx/docs/future/protocol/papers/confidential-assets.md

-**Theorem D1:** In order to make the verifier perform `N` point decodings when mapping asset ID to a point, the expected number of decodings to be performed by the prover who enumerates arbitrary asset IDs is `2^N`.
+**Theorem D1:** In order to make the verifier perform `N` point decodings when mapping asset ID to a point, the expected number of decodings to be performed by the prover enumerating arbitrary asset IDs is `2^N`.

 **Proof:** The output of a hash function used by [Asset ID Point](ca.md#asset-id-point) algorithm is a random 256-bit string, where the first 255 bits encode the y-coordinate and